Vyral/base-template/_posts/2018-10-24-what-can-the-current-rate-of-home-sales-tell-us-about-the-market.md

 {% include youtube.html %}

-Inventory is increasing in our market, and price appreciation is slowing down.
-This means we’re shifting toward more of a buyer’s market.
+<p style="text-align: center;"><em>Inventory is increasing in our market, and price appreciation is slowing down.
+This means we’re shifting toward more of a buyer’s market.</em></p>

 What can our rate of home sales tell us about our current market?